Iran’s Khamenei Backs Palestinians: Urges 'Confrontation' with Israel

-Iran’s supreme leader Ayatollah Ali Khamenei on Tuesday took to social media and urged Palestinians to attack Israel through their armed Hamas terror wing, calling for them to “stand strong” and “confront the enemy” as rockets rained down on Tel Aviv.
+Iran’s supreme leader Ayatollah Ali Khamenei on Tuesday took to social media and urged Palestinians to attack Israel through their armed Hamas wing, calling for them to “stand strong” and “confront the enemy” as terror rockets rained down on Tel Aviv.

 “Palestinians are awake and determined.
 They must continue this path.
 One can only talk with the language of power with these criminals,” Khamenei wrote on Twitter.